 It is because Taira no Kiyomori’s daughter Tokuko married into the imperial family.
 Emperor Antoku was Tokuko’s son, enthroned when he was just one year and four months old.
 However, the Taira clan lost the Battle of Dan-no-Ura, and Emperor Antoku lost his life in the civil war when he was only six years and four months old.

-The sacred Zelkova trees were planted after Emperor Mound was built.
+The sacred Zelkova trees were planted after the Emperor Mound was built.

 The Daihondō Hall is where the Jōgi Amida Buddha is enshrined.
-The building’s construction was completed in 1999.
-With the number of cypress trees from the Aomori Prefecture used for this construction, Saihōji’s Daihondō is the biggest Aomori cypress wooden structure completed in the 20th century.
+Construction of the building was completed in 1999.
+With the number of cypress trees from the Aomori Prefecture used for this construction, Saihoji’s Daihondō is the biggest Aomori cypress wooden structure completed in the 20th century.

 If you would like the temple to assist you with your prayers, apply at the Daihondō’s temple office and let them know your name, address, and prayers.
 After the ritual, you will receive a talisman and an amulet containing a piece of paper with your name and prayers written.

-Saihōji is also a famous place to pray for the conception of a child and safe delivery.
+Saihoji is also a famous place to pray for the conception of a child and a safe delivery.
 So at Daihondō, there are Child Conception Figures (子授け人形) and Safe Delivery Pillow (安産枕) that you can borrow.

 Yes, borrow.